We did it! My three girls and I visited all 50 states on my maternity leave! We had an experience of a lifetime!

 Bonus.
 Washington D.C. - President's Park (White House)

 There is so much I could say about this trip.
 It truly was a once in a lifetime experience.
-I’m also the only person in the world to every do this lol.
+I'm also pretty sure I am the only person in the world to every do this lol.
 (A few other families have ventured to all 50 states with their youngsters, but I have not come across a Mom who largely did the trip solo with 3 littles under 3).
 Here is a round up of information and highlights from the trip.

 Total States: All 50 (At 28 years for Mama, 2 years 10 months for the twins and 3 months and 28 days for baby Heidi)